andreiasilva66/FEUP-PFL-haskell/README.md

 ### Data and Types
 ``` data StackElement = BoolElem Bool | IntElem Integer deriving Show ```
 Represents elements that can be stored in the stack.
 Two possible variants: BoolElem for boolean elements and IntElem for integer elements.
 The deriving Show clause allows the elements to be displayed.

 ``` type Stack = [StackElement] ```
 Represents a stack of elements.
 Is represented by a list of StackElements.

 ### Functions

-This module includes the common stack functions: push, pop, top...
+This module includes the common stack functions: push, pop, top, empty, isEmpty and top specific functions depending on the data expected ```getInt getBool```.

 ## Part 1